obeykhadija/Brain-Tumor-Detection-CNN-/README.md

 * import werkzeug

 Once libraries are downloaded simply run the app in your prefered IDE.
 Next, you should see a link to http://127.0.0.1:5000/ which you can open on your perferred browser.
 From here simply choose a file from the pred folder and click predict.
 If you simply wish to see the CNN work without opening the web app you can use the mainTest.py file.
-Here you can load yuor selected image from OpenCV through the ``cv2.imread("pred\'imagename here'")`` function and simpy run the file in terminal.
+Here you can load your selected image from OpenCV through the
+``cv2.imread("pred\'imagename here'")`` function and simpy run the file in terminal.
 0 = no tumor, 1 = tumor.

 ## Results
 ![results](https://user-images.githubusercontent.com/81998785/133630499-debfaa7a-17b9-442e-9c27-59b4b103a968.JPG)